Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 The seller does not automatically have to agree to every request.

-Repair negotiations are part of the contract process, and the best response depends on the property, contract terms, buyer strength, market conditions, request details, and seller goals.
+Repair negotiations are part of the contract process.
+The best response depends on the property, contract terms, buyer strength, market conditions, request details, seller goals, and risk of returning to the market.

 How Sellers Should Evaluate Repair Requests